-Based on these two factors, and information from the guardian, the acupuncturist will then place needles around the WHOLE body to clear the energy fields, allowing the chi to flow.
-They will also tell you what they are finding regarding WHAT ORGANS are being compromised as a result of the symptoms being presented and how to balance the system if the following exists:
+Based on these two factors, and information from the guardian, the acupuncturist will then place needles around the whole body to clear the energy fields, allowing the chi to flow.
+They will also tell you what they are finding regarding which organs are under stress as a result of the symptoms being presented, and how to balance the system if the following exists.

-1. Too much WIND in the body (and not this is not just about gas) tied to the LIVER, wind may come from various sources
+1. Too much WIND in the body (and no this is not just about gas) tied to the LIVER, wind may come from various sources

 2. Too much DAMPNESS in the body (this could be a result of too many damp / warm/hot foods being fed) and can lead to too much PHLEGM and WATER in the body

 3. Too much HEAT in the body – associated with too much FIRE in the body – hot tempers, irritability, restlessness, unable to sleep etc.